 90/9 99 1 218 800 According to the final data of the reporting period, profit was received from the main activity Accountant's certificate

-99 90/9 95 000 According to the final data of the reporting period, a loss was received from the main type of activity Accountant's certificate
+99 90/9 95 000 According to the final data of the reporting period, a loss was received from the main activity Accountant's certificate

 91/9 91-2 54 900 Closing debit balances received from other income and expenses Accountant's certificate

-91/9 99 54 900 Upon closing the results received from other income and expenses, profit was formed Accountant's certificate
+91/9 99 54 900 Upon closing the results obtained from other income and expenses, profit was formed Accountant's certificate

 99 91/9 28 000 Upon closing the results received from other income and expenses, a loss was formed Accountant's certificate

-99 68 13 500 The accrual of income tax for its subsequent payment to the budget is displayed Accountant's certificate
+99 68 13 500 Displays the accrual of income tax for its subsequent payment to the budget Accountant's certificate

-99 84 86 900 Net profit received for the year of the enterprise's activity Accountant's certificate
+99 84 86 900 Net profit received for the year of activity of the enterprise Accountant's certificate

-84 99 52 000 Reflected the amount of loss received for the year of the enterprise Accountant's certificate
+84 99 52 000 The amount of loss received during the year of the enterprise’s activity is reflected Accountant's certificate

-The financial result is the result of the economic activity of the organization and its divisions, expressed in the form of financial indicators, such as profit (loss), change in the cost of equity, receivables and payables, income.
+The financial result is the result of the economic activities of the organization and its divisions, expressed in the form of financial indicators, such as profit (loss), change in the value of equity capital, accounts receivable and payable, income.

-When conducting accounting, information on the income and expenses of the organization, as well as the final financial result of its activities for the reporting period, are reflected in the accounts provided for this by the Chart of Accounts and Instructions for its application.
+When maintaining accounting records, information about the organization's income and expenses, as well as the final financial result of its activities for the reporting period, is reflected in the accounts provided for this by the Chart of Accounts and the Instructions for its application.

-To summarize information on the income and expenses of the organization, as well as to identify the final financial result of the activity for the reporting period, according to the Chart of Accounts, the following accounts are used:
+To summarize information about the organization’s income and expenses, as well as to identify the final financial result of activities for the reporting period according to the Chart of Accounts, the following accounts are used:

 • - 90 "Sales";